 Just as we made our way to the park’s entrance gate, it began to rain.
 We drove onto Osaek Valley where our hotel was located.
 Everyone was exhausted so many of us headed to our rooms and cranked up the ondol (floor heating) to warm up and grabbed a bite to eat.
 There were also a few hot spring spas in the vicinity for those needing to soak their aching muscles before getting a good night’s sleep.

 The next morning, we ventured out together to explore the Heulimgol Valley, which has only recently been reopened to the public after 20 years due to damages caused by severe flooding.
 The trek was easy and included a number of highlights: Seongguksa Temple, a pagoda, Yongso Waterfall, and an opportunity to taste oseak, the region’s famous mineral water.
 The sights were pretty but the previous night””s rainfall had lowered the temperature significantly, a reminder that winter is well on its way.

-We warmed up with a delicious lunch of doenjang jiggae (bean paste soup) and some seriously tasty banchan (side dishes) before heading back to Seoul.
-Judging by the silence on the bus on the way home, it became certain that everyone enjoyed themselves on this delightful excursion to one of Korea’s most beloved national parks.
+the silence on the bus on the way home, it became certain that everyone enjoyed themselves on this delightful excursion to one of Korea’s most beloved national parks.
 It was also a great chance for me to enjoy one last taste of autumn in the great outdoors before winter creeps in.